h4tt0ri/CuttingEdge/README.md

 # CuttingEdge
-A little forensic tool for parse Microsoft Edge `History` files.
+A forensic tool for parse Microsoft Edge `History` files.
 Also, it support `favicons` and `Shortcut` files.

 ## Requirements & Installation
 - Python3.x